afung-git/margipose/README.md

 You only need to prepare the datasets that you are interested in using.

-NOTE: Currently `docker-compose.yml` contains example volume mounts for the datasets.
-You will need to edit the entries for datasets that you have prepared, and remove the others.

 #### Human3.6M

 1. Use the scripts available at https://github.com/anibali/h36m-fetch to download